 The review was only able to draw conclusions about the impact on children’s teeth, with similar findings across both baby and permanent teeth.
 There were no studies with adults that met the review’s criteria.

-«The evidence suggests that water fluoridation may slightly reduce in children,» says co-author Dr. Lucy O’Malley, Senior Lecturer in Health Services Research at the University of Manchester.
+«The evidence suggests that water fluoridation may slightly reduce tooth decay in children,» says co-author Dr. Lucy O’Malley, Senior Lecturer in Health Services Research at the University of Manchester.

 «Given that the benefit has reduced over time, before introducing a new fluoridation scheme, careful thought needs to be given to costs, acceptability, feasibility and ongoing monitoring.»